Payment Adjustments & Hardship Exceptions

 Not All Providers Apply for Hardship Exceptions

-Some providers will automatically be granted a hardship exception for 2015.
+Some providers will automatically be granted a hardship exception.
 CMS will use Medicare data on these providers to determine their hardship exception.

 The following providers do not need to submit a hardship application:

-- New providers in their first year (both eligible professionals and eligible hospitals)
+- New providers to the profession in their first year (both eligible professionals and eligible hospitals)

 - Eligible professionals who are hospital-based: a provider is considered hospital-based if he or she provides more than 90% of their covered professional services in either an inpatient (Place of Service 21) or emergency department (Place of Service 23) of a hospital*